CloudLabs-MOC/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M05_Lab3_Dynamics_365_Project_Operations_capstone_lab.md

 In this task you will be closing the project quote that you created and converting it into a project contract.
 The Project Contract can be used and leveraged while the project is being executed.

-1. With the **Complete Global Security Implementation – Your Initials** Project Quote record open, select the **Close as Won** button on the Command Bar.
+1. With the **Complete Global Security Implementation – DeploymentID** Project Quote record open, select the **Close as Won** button on the Command Bar.

 2. On the **Are you sure you want to close the quote** screen, select **OK**.

 3. Once the quote is closed, the newly created **Complete Global Security Implementation – Your Initials** Project Contact will be displayed.

 **Note:** Leave the Project Contact open so it can be used in the next task.